open-sauced/intro/i18n-guidelines.md

 #### 2. Community Translations

 We can’t always support the maintenance of translations.
 However, we know that some contributors are willing to translate.
 For that reason, we have our Community Translations section.
-If you’ve forked the repository and created a translation, you can add a link to your forked translation to `community-translations.md`.
+If you've forked the repository and created a translation, you can add a link to your forked translation to the `community-translations.md` file.

 We encourage you to add it to the [discussion board](https://github.com/open-sauced/intro/discussions) as well.
 We will consider moving it to an official translation if it becomes popular and has enough support.